 The Wisconsin Medical Society is the only organization that represents all physicians in Wisconsin regardless of specialty or practice size.
 We present a strong, unified physician at the Capitol and in the Courtroom to safeguard the patient-physician relationship; to ensure that patients have access to high quality, cost efficient care; and to preserve Wisconsin as one of the best states for physicians to practice medicine.

-We make sure the physician voice is heard on the wide range of issues that affect today’s changing health care landscape, and there are a number of ways physicians can get involved.
-Click on the links below to learn more.
+We make sure the physician voice is heard on the wide range of issues that affect today’s changing health care landscape.
+Click on the links below to learn more, or use the navigation links to find out how you can get involved.

 At the Capitol

-The 2013-2014 legislative biennium was undoubtedly one of the most positive for health care in decades.
-Noteworthy accomplishments included:
+The 2013-2014 legislative biennium was undoubtedly one of the most positive for health care in decades, and we are working to build on those successes during the current biennium.
+Recent noteworthy accomplishments include:

 - Implementation of Act 111, which clarifies physician informed consent following the split opinions in the Wisconsin Supreme Court’s Jandre v.
 Wisconsin Injured Patients and Families Compensation Fund decision.